johnkioko/leaderboard/README.md

 To get a local copy up and running follow these simple example steps.

 To fork this project copy the link from github and clone it on your local repository.
-Before running this project , you need to install dependencies libraries, initialize npm by running npm init -y, run npm run build and start your development server with npm start.
+Before running this project , you need to install dependencies libraries, initialize npm by running npm init -y, npm run build and start your development server with npm start.

 once you have done that, you can find editable html, css, and JavaScript files in the src directory.